laughable-9/ruffles/README.md

 ## 🌟 Overview

+Welcome to **Ruffles**, where on-chain raffles become fun, fair, and frictionless.

+Raffles have long been a crowd favorite, in gaming, fundraising, and collectibles.
+In Web3, they've become even more powerful: engaging communities, rewarding supporters, and offering projects a way to fund and hype - fast.

 ### Why Raffles on Aptos?

 Raffles have become popular in Web3, but traditional platforms come with significant problems: